-Further, gambling activities and the operation of integrated resorts compete with other consumer products for consumers' discretionary expenditure and in particular with other forms of leisure and entertainment including pubs and clubs, conventional resorts and hotels, cinema, sporting events, the internet and subscription television.
+Further, gambling activities and the operation of integrated resorts compete with other consumer products for consumers' discretionary expenditure and in particular with online gaming channels as an alternative to traditional casinos and other forms of leisure and entertainment including pubs and clubs, conventional resorts and hotels, cinema, sporting events, the internet and subscription television.
 If The Star does not adequately respond to the competition which it faces, there may be a change in consumer spending patterns which may have an adverse effect on the operational and financial performance of The Star.